ANENEIFUNANYA/threat-modeling-aaronic/README.md

 **Collaborated on a STRIDE threat modeling assessment for an e-commerce platform.** 48 threats identified across frontend/backend/database, 100% mitigation coverage.
 Demonstrates threat prioritization, risk assessment, and how to document findings for audit readiness.

 ### 3. [Social Engineering Awareness Campaign](./projects/phishing-awareness-campaign/)
 Designed a Quid Pro Quo social engineering awareness campaign, including an 11-slide training presentation and 15-person survey to assess awareness gaps.
-Demonstrates understanding that GRC is fundamentally about peoplesecurity controls fail if employees do not follow them.
+Demonstrates understanding that GRC is fundamentally about people.
+Security controls fail if employees do not follow them.
 ### 4. [Technical Articles](./articles/)
 Two deep-dive articles on AI governance and cyber attack lessons—"The Invisible Hand Behind the Machines" (AI governance) and "The Day the Internet Broke" (governance failures in major breaches).